Running watches most often combine heart rate monitors with GPS watch technology

 GPS WATCHES EVALUATED

-Garmin has the lead at this point in GPS watch technology at this point with the new Garmin Forerunner 410 and the
+Garmin has the lead at this point in GPS watch technology at this point, but not by much over Suunto, with the Garmin Forerunner 910XT and the

-With the advent of improvements in the GPS SIRF 3 and SIRF 4 chip set technology reception is rarely and issue anymore.
+With the advent of improvements in the GPS SIRF 4 chipset technology reception is rarely and issue anymore.
 What most runners seem

 to like about GPS watches is that you have one single accessory in the watch itself with no added components and you get all of your data.

-The downside to GPS is perhaps battery life, which runs about 13 to 14 hours in the Forerunner 310XT and Timex Global Trainer, while the
+The downside to GPS is perhaps battery life, which runs about 13 to 14 hours in the Forerunner 910XT and Suunto Ambit 2, while the

-Garmin Forerunner 110 lasts about 8 hours.
-For most daily training and even marathons this type of battery life is more than adequate.
+Garmin Forerunner 210 lasts about 6 hours.
+For most daily training, and even marathons, this type of battery life is more than adequate.
 For

-long course triathletes and ultra-marathon runners you will definitely want to stick with the 310XT and Global Trainer.
+long course triathletes and ultra-marathon runners you will definitely want to stick with the 910XT and Suunto Ambit 2.

 There is a learning curve to these more advanced GPS watches but it pays off with an incredible array of data that can truly help you advance your